needle-mirror/com.unity.entities/Documentation~/systems-entityquery-intro.md

 * Run a job to process the selected entities and components
 * Get a `NativeArray` that contains all the selected entities
-* Get a `NativeArray` of the selected components by component type
+* Get a `NativeArray` of the selected entities by component type

 The entity and component arrays that `EntityQuery` returns are parallel.
 This means that the same index value always applies to the same entity in any array.